solana-playground/solana-playground/README.md

 You can run the client locally by cloning the repository and running the following commands in the project directory.

-Setup and start the dev server:
+Set up and start the dev server:

 ```sh
 cd client # change directory to client